ga-chicago/ajax-weather/README.md

 # ajax-weather

 A quick example of how to include weather information on any website!
+This example utilizes jQuery's `$.getJSON()` method.

 # OpenWeatherMap